Piyusharora12/sonobarr/README.md

 ---

-## Run using Docker Compose without opening ports
+## Run using Docker Compose

 _This setup assumes you already use Docker and have a network (for example, with NGINX Proxy Manager).
-Check the comments in the `docker-compose.yml` file if you prefer a simpler setup with exposed ports (not recommended but entirely functional)._
+Check the comments in the `docker-compose.yml` file if you prefer a simpler setup with exposed ports._

 1. Clone this repository
+2. Set the ownership of the cloned repo:
+   `sudo chown -R 1000:1000 sonobarr`
+3. Move into the cloned repo:
+   `cd sonobarr`
-2. Edit the `docker-compose.yml` file to match your environment
+4. Edit the `docker-compose.yml` file to match your environment
-3. Rename `.sample-env` to `.env` and adjust the values as needed
+5. Rename `.sample-env` to `.env` and adjust the values as needed
+6. Start the container:
-4. Run <code>sudo docker compose up -d</code>
+   `sudo docker compose up -d`
-   - This will **build the image locally** on first run, and then reuse the local image afterwards
+   - This will **build the image locally** on the first run, and then reuse the local image afterwards

 ---